Mushrifah/Deep-Galaxy/README.md

 Computer Vision based project for classification of Galaxies Images and estimating their major chemical composition from color spectrum.

+## Project Description:

+Deep Galaxy is a Computer Vision based project hosted as a Web API where an user can input the valid image of any galaxy and the Web API shall classify the Galaxy into it's specific shape-variant class which includes:
+1. E0
+2. E3
+3. E7
+4. S0
+5. Sa
+6. Sb
+7. Sc
+8. SBa
+9. SBb
+10. SBc

+*E- Elliptical, S - Spiral, SB - Barred Spiral*

 ## Team Members:

 |Member Name| Slack Handle|